 2. Limit Sugary and Acidic Foods and Drinks:

-Avoid consuming too many sugary or acidic food or drinks and try to limit them to mealtimes, rather than snacking throughout the day.
+Avoid consuming too much sugary or acidic food or drinks and try to limit them to mealtimes, rather than snacking throughout the day.
 When consuming sugary or acidic food or drinks, rinse your mouth with water afterward to help neutralize the acid and protect your teeth.

 3. Use a Desensitizing Toothpaste: